-The direction of our studies and hence this report focuses on the remaining areas of speciesrich grassland along the Cockhaise Brook.
+The direction of our studies and hence this report focuses on the remaining areas of species-rich grassland along the Cockhaise Brook.
 Such sites are vital for the range of ecosystem services which they provide including those relating to flood alleviation and maintaining water quality.
 This applies especially to those which are washlands, but also to grassland on the slopes above the water course.
-Every encouragement should be given to the landowners of such sites to continue managing the sites appropriately.
+Every encouragement should be given to landowners of such sites to continue to manage such sites appropriately.
 Such sites should not be used for tree planting.